-American National Standard Stub Acme Threads can be found is ASME/ANSI
+American National Standard Stub Acme Threads are defined in ASME/ANSI

-B1.8 and are for those atypical applications where, due to mechanical
+B1.8 and are for atypical applications where, due to mechanical

 or metallurgical considerations, a coarse-pitch thread of shallow

 depth (thin wall) is necessary.
 The fit of Stub Acme threads corresponds